hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 ## Web Archiving on Hex.Camp

 Hex.Camp is designed for millions of websites, but it is still very new.
 Multi-user support is a work-in-progress, so it doesn't have much original content apart from a few demos I made.
-For example: [Photos around Victoria](https://2kgrv5ga2i.vichex.ca/)
+Here is one example of a demo I made: [Photos around Victoria](https://2kgrv5ga2i.vichex.ca/)

 We want to discover what use cases it can excel at.
-One clear initial use case is [web archiving](https://en.wikipedia.org/wiki/Web_archiving) on a community-by-community basis.
+One initial use case is [web archiving](https://en.wikipedia.org/wiki/Web_archiving) on a community-by-community basis.

 We started with [WebRecorder](https://webrecorder.net/), which is a great project from [Ilya Kreymer](https://bsky.app/profile/ilya.webrecorder.net).
 I've met him at conferences and I've been watching the project for years.
 There is [a browser extension](https://webrecorder.net/archivewebpage/) for manually capturing web archive files, plus a [hosted service](https://webrecorder.net/browsertrix/) for scheduling crawls, and even an [open source playback library](https://webrecorder.net/replaywebpage/) that can be embedded into standalone web pages.